isc-projects/kea/doc/sphinx/kea-messages.rst

     Unrecoverable PostgreSQL error occurred: Statement: <%1>, reason: %2 (error code: %3).

-An error message indicating that communication with the MySQL database server has been lost.
+An error message indicating that communication with the PostgreSQL database server has been lost.
 When this occurs the server exits immediately with a non-zero exit code.
 This is most likely due to a network issue.